zamalali/langchain-code/README.md

 -   **🔒 Safe by Default:** Requires your confirmation before applying any file edits or running any commands.
 Use the `--apply` flag to override.
 -   **🧠 Multi-Provider:** Supports multiple LLM providers (currently Anthropic and Google Gemini).

+## Highlights

+-   **Interactive Debugging:** Use `langcode chat` to navigate your codebase, ask questions, and plan changes with the agent.
+-   **Test-Driven Development:** Provide a test command with your feature request (`--test-cmd`), and the agent will run it to verify its changes.
+-   **Automated Fixes:** Pass an error log to `langcode fix` (`--log`), and the agent will use the stack trace to find and patch the bug.
+-   **Safe and Controllable:** The agent previews all file edits and commands before executing them.
+Use the `--apply` flag for fully autonomous operation.
+-   **LLM Flexibility:** Switch between supported LLM providers (like Anthropic and Gemini) using the `--llm` option.

 ## How It Works

 LangCode uses a ReAct-style agent loop to process your requests.
 It has access to a set of tools to interact with your project's file system and execute commands.